-Cooper Leeman will be leading the Hawks with a heart of gold as the honorary Kid Captain when Iowa takes on Southern Carolina on Dec.
+Cooper Leeman will be leading the Hawks with a heart of gold as the honorary Kid Captain when Iowa takes on Southern California on Dec.
 27 for the annual Holiday Bowl.

 At 14-months-old, young Cooper was experiencing difficulty breathing and vomiting.
 His parents, Laurel and Brandon, immediately took him to local cardiac experts, but were told Cooper had dilated cardiomyopathy, a condition where his heart was not properly pumping blood and required a heart transplant.
 That day, the family traveled to the pediatric intensive care unit at the University of Iowa Stead Family Children’s Hospital.